Foods With Zero Calories

 Make your own sauces to compliment a dish.
 Tomato and oregano will be very happy alongside grilled chicken or fish.
 Place a mix of peppers, onions, garlic, and tomatoes in a roasting dish, and sprinkle with fresh herbs and olive oil.
 Roast in the oven for about 20 minutes or until the vegetables are just cooked.
 Quick and easy.

 White onion sauce will love pork.
 Vegetables will be happy in a provencal.
 And prawns will taste great in a sweet chili sauce.
 Use orange or lemon juice and zest to add a quick zing if time is of the essence.

-Left over whole vegetables are great in an omelette or a frittata.
+Leftover whole vegetables are great in an omelet or a frittata.
 Mashed or puree make a quick soup or blitz with a little olive oil and garlic and you'll have a great sauce for any white meat or pasta.

 Salads don't have to be limp and tasteless.
 Check out the options below.